blckbx/NodeTools/private-trusted-zero-conf-channels.md

-### How to create private trusted zero-conf channels between routing node and a personal wallet app (Blixt Wallet)
+### How to create a private-trusted zero-conf channel between routing node and personal mobile wallet app (Blixt Wallet)

 Overview
 ```